 The trading sector itself is no exception to these trends towards greater concentration.
 Indeed, the major agricultural commodity traders often operate in highly concentrated markets.
 For quite some time, the traditional trading houses of Archer Daniels Midland Company (ADM), Bunge, Cargill, and LDC, the so-called ABCD companies, dominated the grain trade.
 More recently, Asian traders such as COFCO International Ltd. (COFCO Int.), Olam International Limited (Olam), and Wilmar have joined the ABCD companies.

 At the trading stage, mergers and acquisitions are driving the consolidation process as well.
 The precise extent of concentration is difficult to assess as trading companies are notoriously secretive.
 Estimates from different authors point to a limited group of firms who control large portions of the trade in individual commodities such as grains, coffee, tea, or bananas.

 In the vertical dimension i.e., across different stages of the value chain, multinational companies have gradually expanded their activities and their influence beyond individual stages.
 With few exceptions, today’s large trading houses are highly vertically integrated companies who have expanded into the processing and production of agricultural commodities to compensate for dwindling trade margins.

-Upstream, large-scale land acquisitions (mainly in the case of plantation crops) and contract-farming arrangements have allowed traders to seize new business opportunities, reduce risks, and expand their influence in, and control of, the production stage.
+Upstream, large-scale land acquisitions or long-term lease agreements (mainly in the case of plantation crops) as well as contract-farming arrangements have allowed traders to seize new business opportunities, reduce risks, and expand their influence in, and control of, the production stage.
 This is aptly illustrated by a quote from one of the leading coffee traders, Swiss-based Sucafina:

 «If we were content to stay at this size and we weren’t vertically integrated, we would eventually get acquired by someone. (…) The trade house of the future will be more vertically integrated, and a big part of that’s going to have to come from the farming side».